sal55/langs/mycompilers.md

 1979 to Present.

-This concentrates on compilers for lower-level langauges.
-It omits details of my bytecode compilers for my interpreted languages, or my C compiler project.
+This lists compilers for lower-level languages.
+It omits the bytecode compilers for my interpreted languages, or my C compiler project.

 All of them apart from the first are for my 'M' lower-level systems language.
 While that has evolved significantly since the first 8-bit version, the current 64-bit product would still be regarded as quite level compared with the current crop of 'systems' languages.
 It is somewhat higher level than C89.